puneettalwar/FlexibleGLMM/README.md

 **The current version of Flexible GLMM Shiny App can be used to**

-- fit GLMM models using afex and glmer R packages
+- fit Generalized Linear Mixed Model (GLMM) models using afex and glmer R packages
 - get results similar to SAS outputs
 - identify fit distribution family for the dependent variables
 - run analysis for a multiple dependent and independent variables simultaneously